SAP/code-pal-for-abap/README.md

 - Multiple execution of several profiles at the same time (the sharpest/strongest and time valid configuration/threshold will be taken);
 - Delegation principle to facilitate team work (all delegates, for instance: team members, can work with the same profile);

-:warning: The checks are not RFC-Enabled due to local dependencies.
+⚠️ The checks are not RFC-Enabled due to local dependencies.

-## List of Checks
+## Set of Checks

 - [Check Documentation](docs/check_documentation.md)